1Password/terraform-provider-onepassword/README.md

 For the contribution guidelines, see [CONTRIBUTING.md](/CONTRIBUTING.md).

 Still not sure where or how to begin?
 We're happy to help!
-You can:

-- Join the [Developer Slack workspace](https://join.slack.com/t/1password-devs/shared_invite/zt-1halo11ps-6o9pEv96xZ3LtX_VE0fJQA), and ask us any questions there.
+You can join the [Developer Slack workspace](https://join.slack.com/t/1password-devs/shared_invite/zt-1halo11ps-6o9pEv96xZ3LtX_VE0fJQA), and ask us any questions there.

 ## 💙 Community & Support